s-y-n-q/AtlasPeak/README.md

 ## Lobby
 <pre>
 Teleport All
+Destroy All
 Revive All And TP To Me
 Spawn Character
 Spawn Player
 Load Airport [In Game]
+Softlock All
 Force All Done With End Screen
 Detach All Ropes
 Refresh All Character Weight
 Light Campfire
 Extinguish Campfire
+Light All Lanterns
+Snuff All Lanterns
 Set Campfire Wood Amount
 Make All Icecicles Fall
 Make All Bridges Fall